Afghan women banned from university 'for not following dress code' - ExBulletin

 “Taliban policies designed to cut women out of public life will have consequences for how our countries engage with the Taliban.”

-Saudi Arabia also expressed “astonishment and regret” at the ban, urging the Taliban to reverse it.

-But Nadeem hit back at the international community, saying she should “not interfere in the internal affairs of Afghanistan”.

-Earlier Thursday, a group of Afghan women staged a street protest in Kabul against the ban.
+Earlier Thursday, a group of Afghan women staged a street protest in the capital against the ban.

 “They expelled women from universities.
 Oh, respected people, support, support.
 Rights for everyone or no one!” chanted protesters as they gathered in a Kabul neighborhood, according to footage obtained by AFP.